Head of Sudan's military council steps down, a day after Bashir toppled

 World powers, including the United States and Britain, said they supported a peaceful and democratic transition sooner than two years.
 China said it would continue to seek cooperation with Sudan regardless of the political situation.

 Zain al-Abideen said the military council would not interfere with a civilian government.
-However he said the defense and interior ministries would be under its control.
+However, he said the defense and interior ministries would be under its control.

 Zain al-Abideen said the military council itself had no solutions to Sudan’s crisis and these would come from the protesters.